BL 15-inch Mk I naval gun: Gun

-This gun was an enlarged version of the successful BL 13.5-inch Mk V naval gun.
+The BL 15-inch Mk I, designed by Vickers, Son, and Maxim in 1912, was an enlarged version of the successful BL 13.5-inch Mk V naval gun.
 It was specifically intended to arm the new Queen Elizabeth-class battleships as part of the British response to the new generation of Dreadnought battleships Germany was building, during the naval arms race leading up to World War I. Due to the urgency of the times, the normally slow and cautious prototype and testing stages of a new gun's development were bypassed, and it was ordered straight from the drawing board.
 Despite its hurried development process, the gun met all expectations and was a competitive battleship main armament throughout both World Wars.
 According to an American report produced after World War II, the British 15 inch Mk I was the most reliable and accurate battleship main armament of the war, though other guns and mountings had superior individual features.

 The barrel was 42 calibres long (i.e., length of bore was 15 in x 42 = 630 in) and was referred to as "15 inch/42".
 Overall length of gun: 650.4 inches, Weight of gun, excluding breech mechanism: 97 tons 3cwt.
 Weight of breech mechanism: 2 tons 17cwt.
 Rifling: polygroove, 76 grooves, uniform right-hand twist of one turn in 30 calibres.
 This wire-wound gun fired at a muzzle velocity of 2,450 ft/s (4 crh shell), 2,640 ft/s (6 crh shell) with supercharge.
 Weight of shell: 1,920 lbs (4 AP crh shell), 1,938 lbs (6 crh AP shell – 1937).
 Weight of charge: 428 lbs cordite, 490 lbs cordite for supercharge.
 The firing life of a 15-inch gun was approximately 335 full charge firings using standard charges, after which it had to be re-lined.